Euphorbia tirucalli

 Distribution & Ecology

 This resilient Plant is found up to an altitude of 1 500m in most places from the Eastern Cape (where it is not common) to KwaZulu-Natal, Gauteng, Mpumalanga, and Limpopo.
-It is also located in Mozambique, Swaziland, SE Botswana, Angola, Congo, Northern Namibia, Rwanda, Zambia and northwards to central Africa.
-These plants occur on rocky riverbanks, bushveld and rocky outcrops.
+It is also located around old kraal sites and in South East and North Mozambique, Siswati (Swaziland), South East Botswana, Angola, Congo, Northern Namibia, Rwanda, Zambia and northwards to central Africa.
+These plants occur on rocky riverbanks, rocky outcrops and bushveld (a mixed woodland region (900-1 500m altitude) in the hot, dry north-east of South Africa and adjoining countries.
 They may occur in open woodland.
-Birds including Doves, Crested Guineafowl and Franklins eat the Seeds and Vervet Monkeys consume the Fruit.
-The Black Rhino is the only animal that may browse the plant.
-Some birds build their nests in the trees.
+Some Birds build their nests in the trees.
+Birds including Doves, Crested Guineafowls and Franklins eat the Seeds.
+Vervet Monkeys consume the Fruit.
+The Black Rhino is the only mammal that may browse the plant.
 Milky caustic Latex is present.
 This possibly evolved as a deterrent to herbivores.
 This African tree was probably taken to India by early Portuguese navigators.

 Ethnobotany